Bernice King: King Center

 In 2008, King and her brother, Martin Luther King III, filed suit over the alleged mismanagement of funds from the King Center against their brother Dexter Scott King, who then filed a countersuit against them.
 Dexter King articulated his distress over Bernice's conservative religious views as departing from their father's legacy.
 In October 2009 the lawsuits were settled out of court.

 In January 2012, King was named CEO of the King Center.
 On May 19, 2012, King met with Aïssata Issoufou Mahamadou, First Lady of Niger and wife of Mahamadou Issoufou.
 Mahamadou's visit to the King Center was a priority during her trip to the United States, having been an ardent admirer of King's father and mother.
 King accepted a plaque bearing crucifix symbols from Mahamadou.

 On September 26, 2013, Evelyn G. Lowery died at her home.
 The King Center released a statement from Bernice King in response to her death, with her saying "I am deeply saddened by the death of Mrs. Evelyn Gibson Lowery, and my heart goes out to her husband, Dr. Joseph E. Lowery and their three daughters, Yvonne Kennedy, Karen Lowery and Cheryl Lowery-Osborne.
 We are never prepared to say 'goodbye' to a loved one."

-When Vice President Joe Biden aligned with her in celebrating a "naturalization ceremony" for an estimated hundred immigrants on November 16, 2013, she displayed distaste for the terms "illegal aliens" and "illegals".
+While attending a naturalization ceremony for an estimated 100 immigrants on November 16, 2013, with Vice President Joe Biden, King criticized the use of the terms "illegal aliens" and "illegals".

 On March 28, 2014, in honor of King's 51st birthday, the King Center hosted a girl and women's empowerment event.
 The organization held a special screening of the documentary "Girls Rising."
 King herself said the experience was "designed to educate, empower and inspire young women to confront and overcome the obstacles they face in their struggles to fulfill their dreams and impact the global community."

 On August 13, 2014, King addressed the shooting death of Michael Brown and demonstrators reacting in response.
 She called on demonstrators to channel their responses into constructive nonviolent action and mentioned witnesses giving conflicting accounts of the shooting.
 On August 19, King expressed her belief that the community of Ferguson, Missouri was crying out for help after years of neglect.
 It was reported that a small delegation from the King Center would travel to Ferguson and planned to meet with "every element" of the community.

 The following day, August 20, King released a statement on Michael Brown's death, sympathizing with his parents.
 On August 26, King addressed students at the Riverview Gardens High School.
 King told the students her father's legacy was "on the line" and if "this doesn't turn out the right way, it could begin to have people question what happened years ago."